 Under click Create key, choose JSON, then click Create.

 Your browser downloads the service account key.
-Store it in a secure location.

 Create an API key